The Role and Functions of Programmatic Ecosystem

 The private marketplace (PMP) is an invitation-only digital marketplace where premium publishers offer their ad inventory to a selected group of approved advertisers.
 The purchasing of the inventory is transparent because the buyer always knows on which website the ad creative will be served.
 With private marketplaces, the buyer’s DSP plugs directly into the publisher’s inventory, skipping the ad exchange.
 In closed auctions, purchasing is happening within a real-time auction, but the buyer must be approved by the publisher beforehand.

 Programmatic direct is a way to purchase media inventory directly from the publisher.
 The buyer and seller negotiate terms and agree on the price and type of inventory in advance; therefore, the transaction never happens in an auction environment.
 Although this type of programmatic buying resembles traditional advertising, ad serving still occurs automatically, not manually.
 With programmatic direct, publishers are sure to have a relatively steady revenue stream and safe ad content, while advertisers enjoy transparency and premium placement.
 It is sometimes called programmatic reserved because the publisher's inventory is reserved for the buyer.
 By the way, here is the guide of the most effective ways to sell ads on your website.

 A preferred deal is a way to sell the ad space when a publisher establishes a one-to-one relationship with an advertiser and trades the inventory on pre-negotiated fixed price, but the inventory remains unreserved.
 This means that a publisher first will offer the inventory to the preferred advertiser, which can either accept it or skip it.
 If the advertiser refuses the inventory after the first look, it is then offered to other buyers in private marketplaces or RTB auctions.

 What’s for me?

-Now that you are acquainted with the major players in the programmatic ecosystem, you understand that DSPs and SSPs do the all the work.
+Now that you are acquainted with the major players in the programmatic ecosystem, you understand that DSPs and SSPs do all the work.
 In fact, all parts of the programmatic puzzle are deeply integrated and tightly interdependent.
-Every constituent is as important as the previous one; therefore, if you want to launch a truly successful advertising campaign, you have to be aware of what these parts are and how they interact.
+If you want to launch a truly successful advertising campaign, you have to be aware of what these parts are and how they interact.